If you would like a printed version of this commentary, check out The Grace Bible series.

 (a) Acting faithfully.
 John commends Gaius for showing hospitality to ministers or missionaries that had been sent by or vouched for by John.
 He encourages him to continue being generous with itinerant ministers and missionaries.

-(b) Send them on their way in a manner worthy of God.
-In other words, don’t let them go empty handed.
-See entry for Rom.
-15:24.
+(e) Send them on their way in a manner worthy of God.
+In other words, don’t let them go empty handed, but give them something for their needs (Rom.
+15:27, 1 Cor.
+9:11).

 3 John 1:7